fd268-0/custommedals/README.md

 ### `bool CustomMedals::HasCustomMedal(string name)`
 Returns weither a given custom medal exists.

-## To Do
+## Experimental
-These exports are a WIP as of v0.4.0
+These exports are experimental as of v0.4.0; they may / may not work

 ### `void CustomMedals::AddCustomVariable(string name, string value)`
 Adds a custom variable to CustomMedals.